-This concentration prepares students for opportunities in the field of live sound.
-Students in this concentration will study the art and craft of live sound reinforcement in concerts, theaters, sports venues, and exhibitions.
-This concentration will enable students to gain expertise for both employment and transfer opportunities as live sound technicians, engineers, and designers
+This concentration prepares students for opportunities in the field of Radio Production.

+Students in this concentration will study how programming is created for radio, audio streaming, and podcasting services.
+This concentration will enable students to gain expertise for both employment and transfer opportunities as announcers, program creators, program directors, producers, and hosts.